Cancer Support group

 At Canteen, we offer group experiences designed specifically for young people aged 12–25 who are impacted by cancer - whether it’s their own diagnosis or that of a parent or sibling.
 The aim of these is for people to come together and share experiences, offer emotional support, and feel less alone.

-At Canteen, support is delivered through meaningful connections - whether it’s face-to-face at events, through structured online programs, or via our 24/7 online community, Canteen Connect.
-Wherever you or your loved one are in the cancer journey - from diagnosis and treatment to life beyond cancer or grief - we’re here to walk alongside you.
+At Canteen, support is delivered through meaningful connections - whether it’s at face-to-face events, through structured online programs, or via our 24/7 online community, Canteen Connect.
+Wherever you or your loved one's are in the cancer journey - from diagnosis and treatment to life beyond cancer or grief - we’re here to walk alongside you.
 You’re never alone.

 Benefits of joining a cancer support group

 Young people impacted by cancer may sometimes feel that their family and friends don't really get what they are going through.
-However, Canteen offers an environment where you can find support from people who understand how you feel, because they are dealing with similar stuff.
+However, Canteen offers an environment where they can find support from people who understand how they feel, because they are dealing with similar stuff.

-There are a range of reasons why cancer support from Canteen can help, regardless of whether you are impacted by your diagnosis or a loved ones.
+There are a range of reasons why cancer support from Canteen can help, regardless of whether they are impacted by their diagnosis or a loved ones.

 • Feel less isolated by connecting with others who truly understand

-• Share your story in a safe, judgment-free space
+• Sharing their story in a safe, judgment-free space

-• Learn coping strategies and get emotional support
+• Learn coping strategies and getting emotional support

-• Build friendships that last beyond the program/group you attend
+• Building friendships that last beyond the program/group they attend

-Canteen’s support services are designed to meet you where you are - emotionally, physically, and mentally.
+Canteen’s support services are designed to meet young people where they are - emotionally, physically, and mentally.

 Block Content